timbocgn/way2dustlogger/README.md

 * [vue.js](https://vuejs.org) - Javascript frontend framework used for the SPA
 * [node.js](https://nodejs.org/en/) - Used to compile the vue app
 * [webpack](https://webpack.js.org) - Module bundler for the vue app
+* [pm1006 on github](https://github.com/bertrik/pm1006) - code for receiving the sensor data

 ## Authors